qooxdoo-archive/qooxdoo-cli/docs/compile-json.md

 ## TypeScript
-TypeScript can be output by adding a new target to your compile.json, for example:
+** Note that this has changed: you no longer add a new target ** TypeScript can be output by either using the `--typescript` option to `qx compile`, or by modifying your target(s) to add `typescript: true`; if you use a string instead of `true`, the string is the name of the file which is generated inside the target output directory, for example:
 ```
     /** Targets */
     "targets": [
         {
-            "type": "typescript",
+            "type": "source",
             "outputPath": "source-output",
-            "include": [ "*" ],
-            "exclude": [ "qx.test.*" ]
+            typescript: true
         }
         /* ... snip ... */
     ]
 ```
-The target will do a full "Source" compile, and you would use the `include` and `exclude` to indicate the classes you're interested in.
 The TypeScript definition is output into `./source-output/qooxdoo.d.ts`